wdporter/i-am-that-vuepress/42-reality-cannot-be-expressed/readme.md

 **Q:**&ensp;To what purpose?

 **M:**&ensp;You live, you feel, you think.
-By giving attention to your living, feeling and thinking, you free yourself from them and go beyond them.
+By giveïng attention to your living, feeling and thinking, you free yourself from them and go beyond them.
 Your personality dissolves and only the witness remains.
 Then you go beyond the witness.
 Do not ask how it happens.